 Our lawyers have extraordinary experience across a wide array of complex commercial matters.
 We have the track record and the expertise to represent or be adverse to large financial institutions, public and private corporations, and high-net-worth individuals in disputes involving the capital markets, complex financial instruments and arrangements, mergers and acquisitions, corporate governance and officer fiduciary obligations, bankruptcies and insolvencies, positions in distressed debt, real estate financings and leasing arrangements, insurance coverage claims, and complex contracts of every variety.
 We have broad experience in cross-border discovery, electronic discovery, and issues involving overlapping liability and exposures across multiple jurisdictions and legal systems.
-In addition, Judge Holwell’s judicial experience affords clients and their boards of directors singular insight and judgment with respect to strategies for successfully prosecuting, defending, or resolving complex, sensitive matters.
+In addition, Judge Holwell’s judicial experience affords clients and their boards of directors singular insight and judgment concerning strategies for successfully prosecuting, defending, or resolving complex, sensitive matters.

 - Affiliates of the government-owned investment fund AIMCo, and Wells Fargo Bank, N.A., as securities intermediary, in a $200 million litigation in the Southern District of New York against AXA Equitable Life Insurance Company arising out of AXA’s improper Cost of Insurance rate increase on a certain group of universal life insurance policies.

 - HSBC, U.S. Bank, and Bank of New York Mellon, as trustee or securities administrator, in more than two-dozen residential mortgage-backed securities putback cases seeking to recover billions of dollars.
-HSG has obtained numerous favorable decisions at the trial-court and appellate levels that have shaped the landscape for putback litigation in both state and federal court.
-HSG serves as Liaison Counsel for the putback plaintiffs in connection with dozens of RMBS cases that have been coordinated before Justice Marcy S. Friedman in New York state court, taking the lead on negotiating and litigating matters of fact and expert discovery as well as common legal issues.
+HSG has obtained numerous favorable decisions at the trial court and appellate levels that have shaped the landscape for putback litigation in both state and federal court.
+HSG serves as Liaison Counsel for the putback plaintiffs in connection with dozens of RMBS cases that have been coordinated before Justice Marcy S. Friedman in New York state court, taking the lead on negotiating and litigating matters of fact and expert discovery as well as common legal issues

 - Collineo Asset Management GmbH, a German asset manager, in connection with claims brought against it by an issuer of collateralized debt obligations seeking to recover for alleged breaches of the underlying asset management agreement.

-- Credit Lyonnais, MGM/United Artists, and the government of France in two major U.S. grand jury investigations, a Federal Reserve Board investigation, criminal suits in France and Italy, and approximately 20 civil suits relating to the bank’s financing to and investments in the insurance industry (Executive Life) and the entertainment industry (MGM/United Artists) which led to the bank’s insolvency and restructuring.
+- Credit Lyonnais, MGM/United Artists, and the government of France in two major U.S. grand jury investigations, a Federal Reserve Board investigation, criminal suits in France and Italy, and approximately 20 civil suits relating to the bank’s financing and investments in the insurance industry (Executive Life) and the entertainment industry (MGM/United Artists) which led to the bank’s insolvency and restructuring.

 - Federal Housing Finance Authority in highly publicized lawsuits it filed against several major banks in its capacity as conservator for Fannie Mae and Freddie Mac, alleging false statements in shelf registration statements and prospectuses pursuant to which residential mortgage-backed securities were sold to Fannie and Freddie.